 Term Definition Deceit Dishonesty in order to achieve advantage.
 For example, by resubmitting one's own previously assessed work without acknowledgement.
 Degree examination These are summative examinations which count towards a University award.
 Degree Programme Specification (DPS) Each degree programme has a specification which gives a concise description of the learning outcomes and how they are demonstrated and achieved.
 Degree Programme Table (DPT) The Degree Programme Table (DPT) identifies the regulated path for a degree e.g. the compulsory and optional course options required to achieve the award.
 A student will follow the curriculum for a degree programme set out in the DPT.

-Degree Regulations and Programmes of Study (DRPS) The Degree Regulations and Programmes of Study (DRPS) sets out in the regulatory framework by which the University's programmes are governed, the valid courses to achieve an award (Degree Programme Table), and details of all the courses offered by the University.
+Degree The Degree Regulations and Programmes of Study (DRPS) Regulations sets out in the regulatory framework by which the University's and programmes are governed, the valid courses to achieve an Programmes of award (Degree Programme Table), and details of all the Study (DRPS) courses offered by the University.
 Degree type Degree programmes are based on a number of standard models.
 The 'Degree Type' defines in brief the model followed by individual degree programmes, e.g. 'Single Honours'.
 Degree Types are outlined in the General Undergraduate Degree Regulations.
-Delivery period of a course The period in which the course is actually taught (normally either Semester 1 or Semester 2, or the whole Year: both semesters).
-Discontinuation (of students) An obsolete term, now replaced by "Withdrawal" or "Exclusion".
+Delivery period The period in which the course is actually taught (normally of a course either Semester 1 or Semester 2, or the whole Year: both semesters).
 Distance A distance learning course or programme is one which is learning designed to be studied without the need for students to physically attend the University, unless such physical attendance is required for short periods (e.g. summer schools).
 This may include online learning.
 Dissertation An extended piece of scholarship in which a student has the opportunity to study in depth a topic chosen on the basis of the student's own interests, the staff available to supervise, and the feasibility of the topic proposed in the light of resources and time available.
 The dissertation is characterised by the depth of investigation, analysis, comprehension and critique demonstrated.
 Doctorate Doctoral degrees are designed at Scottish Credit and Qualifications Framework (SCQF) Level 12 and are allocated at least 540 SCQF Credit Points of which a minimum of 420 are at SCQF Level 12.
 Double marking Where a student's work is assessed by more than one marker.
-If the second marker does not know the first marker's comments or judgement prior to marking this is blind double marking.
-Double marking does not need to be blind.
 Double marking is a form of moderation and may be done for a sample of the students taking a course, e.g. those who are borderline for progression decisions, or for the whole course.